 Ireland Fuel Protests: Government Offers €600 Million Package as Further Demonstrations Threatened

-The Irish government has announced a €600 million package of fuel supports — including a 10-cent per litre reduction on diesel and petrol and a postponement of the planned carbon tax increase — as fuel protest groups threaten further disruptive action in May following weeks of demonstrations that have shaken the coalition.
+The Irish government has announced a comprehensive €600 million package of fuel supports — including a 10-cent per litre reduction on diesel and petrol, a postponement of the planned carbon tax increase, and targeted schemes for hauliers and farmers — as fuel protest groups threaten further disruptive action in May following weeks of demonstrations that have shaken the coalition and cost it a junior minister.

 Background